BJS-kr/animalized-server/readme.md

 # Introduction

 This is open source realtime multiplayer game server project in Go.
 You can play with [animalized-client](https://github.com/BJS-kr/animalized-client).
-Initial purpose of this project is make a Go game server template.
+Purpose of this project is to make a Go game server template.
 I couldn't find any descent, open sourced game server project in Go.
 So, I made my own(maybe this project bit gone too far for a template).

-Unfortunately, I have no game server experience at production level.
-So if something looks unsuitable, please, let me know.

 # Key Aspects
 1. This is realtime simulation game